 - Avoid broadcast applications of insecticides to lawns that may negatively affect pollinating insects.

 - Improve nesting sites (bare ground for soil nesting species and trap nests for cavity nesting bees and wasps).
-Leave some fallen debris and leaf material – that’s where the critters live.

 - Coordinate with neighbors.
 Create biodiverse corridors that connect important habitat for all wildlife species.
-You can still have a fantastic looking, manicured lawn right next to your Refuge Lawn.